Research Group in Tourism, Culture, and Territory

 Jordi Arcos Pumarola

-PhD in Education from the University of Lleida with an international distinction and a degree in Philosophy.
-Currently, he serves as Director of Research and Professor at CETT-UB.
-His research focuses primarily on literary tourism, cultural tourism, and the relationship between tourism and ethics.
+PhD in Education from the University of Lleida with international distinction and a degree in Philosophy.
+He currently serves as Director of Research and lecturer in the Bachelor’s Degree in Tourism at CETT-UB.

 oscar_casanovas_turcit